 - The 4X strategy game Galactic Civilizations II has the Drengin Empire.
 They are Mongols in space, more or less.

-- The King Of Dragon Pass is basically a fantasy barbarian tribe simulator.
+- King of Dragon Pass is basically a fantasy barbarian tribe simulator.
 Subverted in that, while warlike and, well, barbaric by present-day standards, they have a lot of hidden depths and a culture that places a high emphasis on learning, literacy and commerce.
-And, ofcourse, they're the good guys (arguably even more so in Runequest, where they are traditionally put against a civilized, evil empire).
+And, of course, they're the good guys (arguably even more so in Runequest, where they are traditionally put against a civilized, evil empire).

 - Act 5 of Diablo II had you helping a friendly version.
 Barbarians were even a choosable class.

-- In Fallout New Vegas the Khans are a post-apocolyptic version of a barbarian tribe.
+- In Fallout: New Vegas the Khans are a post-apocalyptic version of a barbarian tribe.
 Caesar's Legion is a collection of barbarian tribes assimilated into one massive Horde by a highly-educated man with a love of Roman history.
 Honest Hearts includes the White Legs, a band of savage tribals trained by Ulysses who possess military hardware after raiding a weapons cache.

 - Europa Universalis: Rome includes barbarian incursions and uprisings as periodic occurrences.
 Unlike in other games, if they go unchecked for long enough, they'll actually establish a new faction from the victim's conquered territory.

 - Heroes of Might and Magic has featured a Barbarian faction throughout the series.
 At least some of their towns that appeared throughout the campaigns were this trope, though the actual term 'Barbarian tribe' doesn't come up that often.